Teresa De Sio: Life and career

-De Sio collaborated with Brian Eno for her next two albums, Africana (1985) and Sindarella suite (1988).
+De Sio collaborated with Brian Eno for her two albums Africana (1985) and Sindarella suite (1988), which include a 16 minutes suite, "La storia vera di Lupita Mendera", composed with Eno and Michael Brook and performed with Piero Pelù.
+In between, there is an album of covers of classic Canzone Napoletana songs, Toledo and Regina.
 In the 1990s her work became more politically engaged.
 In her 1995 album Un libero cercare she worked with Fabrizio De André and Fiorella Mannoia.